rtomayko/replicate/README.md

     $ ssh example.org "$remote_command" |replicate -r config/environment -l

 ## ActiveRecord

+*NOTE: Replicate has been tested only under ActiveRecord 2.2.
+Support for ActiveRecord 3.x is planned.*

 Basic support for dumping and loading ActiveRecord objects is included.
 When an object is dumped, all `belongs_to` and `has_one` associations are automatically